-Bleeding from the bottom (rectal bleeding) is a very common symptom.
+Bleeding from the bottom, or rectal bleeding, is a very common symptom.
 Up to 15% of adults have seen blood on their toilet paper during the previous six months.

 The usual cause is a swollen blood vessel or a small tear around the anus.

-However, it can also be the sign of a more serious health condition, including bowel cancer (colorectal cancer).
+However, rectal bleeding should never be ignored as it can also be the sign of a more serious health condition, including bowel cancer (colorectal cancer).

 The quantity of blood that is passed varies widely.
 People generally become aware of rectal bleeding when they notice spots of blood on toilet paper or in underwear, or when a few drops of blood turn the water in the toilet bowl pink.
 Often these are tell-tale signs of piles (haemorrhoids) or an anal fissure, which is a small tear in the anus.